To download: Click the folder with a down arrow icon. To print: Click the printer icon in the top right of the display.

 Utilities are encouraged by the PUCO to arrange extended payment plans.
 If you face disconnection and cannot arrange an individualized plan, electric and natural gas utilities must offer the following standard payment plans:

 If disconnection of utility service would be especially dangerous for the health of someone living in your home, a medical professional (under certain circumstances) can help prevent shutoff or restore service.
-Medical certifications can be used up to three times in a 12-month period.
-Certification forms are available from the utility or a health facility and must be completed for each use.
+30-day medical certificates can be used up to three times in a 12-month period.
+Certificate forms are available from the utility or a health facility and must be completed for each use.

 Special Reconnection Order (SRO)